Dondre Abraham

-Dondre Abraham (born 24 May 2006) is a professional footballer who last played as a goalkeeper for West Ham United.
+Dondre Abraham (born 24 May 2006) is a professional footballer who last played as a goalkeeper for White Ensign.
 Born in England, he represents Saint Vincent and the Grenadines at international level.

 Club career

 In 2015, Abraham joined the academy at West Ham United.
 Ahead of the 2024–25 season, he joined Isthmian League North Division side Concord Rangers on loan.
 On 9 June 2025, West Ham announced Abraham would be departing the club at the end of his contract.

+Following his release from West Ham, Abraham joined Essex-based clubs Billericay Town and White Ensign.

 International career

 On 14 January 2023, Abraham made his debut for England under-17's in a 6–0 win against Germany.

 On 9 March 2025, Abraham made his debut for Saint Vincent and the Grenadines in a 1–1 draw against Grenada.